How to Clean Outdoor Furniture of All Kinds

 - “Skip any abrasive cleaners,” Feldman says, “since they can scratch and dull surfaces.”
-At the most, you can mix a little baking soda — about a half-cup to a gallon of water — to your soapy solution and use this to scour any stains.
+There is a workaround, however.
+You can mix about a half-cup of baking soda to a gallon of water to your soapy solution.
+Then you can use it to scour any stains.

 - Don’t use corrosives, like bleach or acid-based cleaners.
 These may eat into the plastic surface.

 - For an extra dose of shine and protection, treat clean, dry plastic, PVC or resin patio furniture with a plastic restorer and protectant.
-But if you have wicker or woven furniture made from synthetic materials, make sure any protectant or wax you use doesn’t build up in the weave.
+But if you have woven furniture, make sure protectant or wax doesn’t build up in the weave.

 “Although using a power washer is fine for plastic furniture, it is not recommended for patio furniture made of teak, wicker or other types of wood such as ipe, acacia, pine or mango,” says Feldman.
 The high pressure can scar or damage the wood surfaces, or potentially tear apart a wicker weave.